 Since our inaugural concert in October 2016 we have hosted performances by outstanding musicians from all over the world: Leeds International Piano Competition winners Anna Tsybuleva, Sofya Gulyak and Federico Colli played solo recitals.
 Jaques Samuels and Cliburn Junior Piano Competitions winner Alim Beisembayev took part in the celebration of Prokofiev’s 125th anniversary in 2016.
-There have been performances by the Navarra and Villiers String Quartet, Royal College of Music professors Yuri Zhislin and Natalia Lomeiko and Guildhall School of Music and Drama professors Charles Owen and Katya Apekisheva as well as prize-winning pianists Alasdair Beatson, Daniel Grimwood, Dinara Klinton, Sholto Kynoch, Luka Okros, Maki Sekiya, and the internationally-acclaimed sopranos Ilona Domnich and Sofia Fomina, virtuoso theremin player Lydia Kavina and composer Gabriel Prokofiev.
+There have been performances by the Navarra and Villiers String Quartet, Royal College of Music professors Yuri Zhislin and Natalia Lomeiko and Guildhall School of Music and Drama professors Charles Owen and Katya Apekisheva as well as prize-winning pianists Alasdair Beatson, Daniel Grimwood, Dinara Klinton, Sholto Kynoch, Luka Okros, Maki Sekiya, the internationally-acclaimed sopranos Ilona Domnich and Sofia Fomina, virtuoso theremin player Lydia Kavina and composer Gabriel Prokofiev.
 Visiting artists from abroad have included the Ivanov-Stuart Duo (U.S.), Anne Greuner (Germany), Pietro Bonfilio (Italy), Jonathan Powell (Poland) and Francois Pineau-Benois (France), as well as Fenella Humphreys.